SalaitaLab/Glazier_et_al_NatureCommun2019/README.md

 # Podosome-Paper-Files-

 Commented analysis code for Glazier, Brockman, Bartle, Matteyses, Destaing, and Salaita.
 In revision, 2019.
+Codes are written to be run in sections and not all the way through.
+Many image analysis codes require user input or selection.

 Codes for MFM are available at https://experiments.springernature.com/articles/10.1038/nmeth.4536